 The amount varies, but generally speaking, it is ideal to give round numbers or numbers ending in 8.
-If we're talking in Chinese currency the Renminbi, then 88 (though this is quite a bit low), 188, 288, etc. are good numbers.
-Also 200, 300, etc. are good.
+If we're talking in Chinese currency, the Renminbi, then 88 (though this is quite a bit low), 188, 288, etc. are good numbers.
+Also, 200, 300, etc. are okay.
 Four is an unlucky number in China, so avoid any number that contains a 4.
 And no coins!

 For many, especially migrant workers who return home to rural communities for their annual holiday, the pressure to produce hong bao for relatives and expensive gifts for parents is high.

 If you are a foreigner living or visiting China during Chinese New Year, and you are a guest at a Chinese person's home during the holiday, then you really won't be expected to give hong bao.
 That said, if you know your hosts have children, then giving them Hong Bao will be a very nice gesture.
 Find out from other co-workers or friends what an appropriate amount would be.

 Hong bao are also given for weddings and birthdays as well.
 It's always best to check with local friends to give you advice on how much to give if you find you are in a situation where you should give a hong bao.
 You don't want to give too little.

 You'll see hong bao used as decoration on just about every Chinese New Year flower and plant that is displayed during the season.
 These will be empty and only used for decoration.

 Hong Bao and Other Occasions